hungg261/GenTest/README.md

-# GenTest
+# GenTest v1.0.0

 GenTest is a simple Windows-only console GUI for generating and validating problem tests.
-It allows you to generate inputs and outputs, validate them, and edit generator/solver/validator files easily.
+It allows you to generate inputs and outputs, validate them, and easily edit generator, solver, and validator files.

 ## Download

 **Make sure you have `g++` installed (part of MinGW or similar) and added to your PATH.**

-1. Download the zip file from GitHub, extract it then run `GenTest.exe`.
+1. Download the zip file from GitHub, extract it, and then run `GenTest.exe`.

    If there is no `GenTest.exe`, compile `GenTest.cpp` and run: